oxchin/web-oxy/web-nightly-r1/Currency/backend/README.md

 ## 📄 License

-This project is part of the Currency Converter web application.
+This project is licensed under the GPL-3.0 License.